busboom-software-studio/PINNiped/README.md

 * Basic dense neural networks
 * Basic machine vision processing

-Once students are comforrtable with the basics, we will move on to:
+Once students are comfortable with the basics, we will move on to:

 * Modeling systems with Recurrent and LSTM neural networks
 * Developiong a physics informed neural network.